-- 85) Model parameters may be tuned.
-This word is commonly used for this purpose in modeling literature.
-According to Merriam-Webster, tune: 2b: to adjust for precise functioning, 2c: to make more precise, intense, or effective. - 86) Text edited for clarity. - 87) Presentation of SGD data updated in the hydrodynamic modeling appendix. - 88) Time periods are presented in Table 6-1 on the preceding page of the report. - 89) See discussion of uncertainty above in comment 83 and elsewhere. - 90) See response to 75 above. - 91) This comment is addressed in the updated hydrodynamic modeling report - 92) The updated water quality discussion in section 7.2.9 addresses these concerns. - 93) See response to comment no. 92. - 94) See response to comment no. 92. - 95) Correction made. - 96) The proposed minimum flow for the Homosassa River System, which are based on LAMFE simulations, allows up to a 5% reduction in the natural flow..
-Calculation of uncertainty associated with th proposed minimum flow would require many model runs, as we have a number of (N) response variables and many (M) independent variables (various input data, model parameters, model assumptions, etc.) This type of analysis is typically very time-consuming and could take months or even years to complete, depending upon the approach used for the analyses.
-B A Monte Carlo approach or the First Order Second Moment (FOSM) approach could require hundreds or thousands of model runs and extensive post-processing of model results (please note that each set of independent variables equals to 13 model runs: one for baseline flow and 12 for 12 flow reduction scenarios.
+- 110) Updated hydrodynamic modeling report includes flow and salinity inputs. - 111) Changed "tuned" to "adjusted".
+Model parameters may be tuned.
+According to Merriam-Webster, tune: 2b: to adjust for precise functioning, 2c: to make more precise, intense, or effective. - 112) Text edited. - 113) Clarification made. - 114) Preceding table (Table 6-2) lists time periods for calibration, verification, and simulation. - 115) Because uncertainties in the input data are unknown, uncertainties for the numbers shown in Tables 6-4 and 6-5 cannot be quantified. - 116) Manatee/ Common Snook discussion modified. - 117) See salinity/SGD analysis appendix. - 118) Additional text has been added regarding this concern to section 7.2.9. - 119) Text changed. - 120) Correction made.
+Discussion of water quality and filamentous algae expanded upon in Chapter 7. - 121) Discussion of water quality as an environmental value is expanded in updated draft report. - 122) "River System" added to title - 123) The proposed minimum flow for the Chassahowitzka River system allows up to an 8% reduction of the natural flow and is based on LAMFE model simulations.
+If this question is about the uncertainty associated with the allowable 8% minimum flow, then we would have to do many model runs, as we have a number of (N) response variables and many (M) independent variables (various input data, model parameters, model assumptions, etc.).
+This type of analysis typically is very time-consuming.
+Whether a Monte Carlo approach or the First Order Second Moment (FOSM) approach is chosen for the uncertainty analysis, it could take hundreds or thousands of model runs and a very big number of post-processing of model results (please note that each set of independent variables equals to 13 model runs: one for baseline flow and 12 for 12 flow reduction scenarios.
 As such, even the FOSM were chosen, it would take NxMx26 runs.)